 This is a mutual benevolent association, formed in 1851, by a number of French citizens, for the aid and relief of its members, although its action is not confined exclusively to that class.
-A spacious and commodious bospital, with bandsomely laid out grounds, was erected by this association a year since, on Bryant between Fifth and Sixth streets.
+A spacious and commodious hospital, with handsomely laid out grounds, has been erected by this association on Bryant, between Fifth and Sixth Streets.